Apply to host a VISTA Member

 Applying for an AmeriCorps VISTA Member

-If you are interested in hosting an AmeriCorps VISTA Member, please fill out our application below and our program coordinator, Alison Turner, will get back to you within a week with additional information.
+If you are interested in hosting an AmeriCorps VISTA Member, please fill out our application below and our program coordinator, Christopher Madrid, will get back to you with additional information.

 If you've completed the application and are on to the next step please look at the VISTA Activity Description (VAD), Tipsheet, and example VAD below to get started organizing your VISTA project.
 A VAD will be required to participate as a VISTA site.